 All coursework representing the 78 hours of courses as defined by the Department of Aviation Science and Management leading to the B.S.
 Degree in Aviation Science Management must be earned with a Grade of “C” or better, where grades of “C-“ or below are unacceptable.

-For detail information, please click the link: Bachelor of Science Degree in Aviation Science Management, Management Concentration Degree Plan
+For detailed information, please click the link: Bachelor of Science Degree in Aviation Science Management, Management Concentration Degree Plan

 The 2019 enrollment is 110 students, up from the last year’s enrollment of 100 students.